shyamsundarko/NTU-Stars-Planner/README.md

 **Visualizations:**
 A UML class diagram and a sequence diagram have been depicted as well.
-This can be found in the UML folder.
+This can be found in the "UML Diagrams" folder.